mdn/browser-compat-data/schemas/compat-data-schema.md

-# The mdn-browser-compat-data JSON schema
+t# The mdn-browser-compat-data JSON schema

 This document helps you to understand how mdn-browser-compat-data is organized and structured.